 4- Keep track of the symptoms you think may be related to fibromyalgia.
 Keep a journal that establishes facts, not just vague accounts.
 For example, keep track of your Fibro Fog days, your “can’t move a toe” days, a record of what hurts when, maybe even a diary of what foods trigger your symptoms, etc. In other words, anything that could offer educated insight into your lifestyle, to show you’re not just imagining aches and pains that don’t exist.

 5- Don’t bring up things that have nothing to do with anything.
 By that, I mean don’t talk about how your hairstyle or some other irrelevant facts.
 Keep it to the point.
 Don’t drown your legitimate concerns amid the minute stuff.

-7- Make sure your symptoms are actually related to fibromyalgia.
+7- Make sure your symptoms are related to fibromyalgia.
 I understand that a lot of side symptoms can be linked to fibromyalgia, making it difficult to know what to exclude.
 But maybe do a quick internet search to see if what you are feeling is related to fibromyalgia.

 6- And what if the doctor still doesn’t believe me?